Package Leaflet: Information for the User

 The powder for injectable solution contains: 1 mg/vial (which corresponds to 45 kIU/vial), 2 mg/vial (which corresponds to 90 kIU/vial), 5 mg/vial (which corresponds to 225 kIU/vial).

-After reconstitution, the concentration of the solution is approximately 1 mg/ml (45 kIU/ml) of eptacog beta (activated).
+After reconstitution, the concentration of the solution is approximately 1 mg/ml (45 kIU/ml) of eptacog alfa (activated).
 1 kIU is equal to 1,000 IU (International Units).

-The vial of powder contains lyophilized powder of white to off-white and the pre-loaded syringe contains a transparent and colorless solution.
-The reconstituted solution must be transparent to slightly opaque.
+The vial of powder contains lyophilized powder that is white to off-white and the pre-filled syringe of solvent contains a clear and colorless solution.
+The reconstituted solution should be clear to slightly opaque.

 Each package of CEVENFACTA contains: